 Many would probably agree that if one lends 100 euro and gets back 98, he will feel cheated.
 What about if he receives back 103?
 Probably he would feel cheated if he was promised 105.
 But in many situations exchanges occurs without any declared promise, as when taking a cab and the driver makes no promise that he will follow the shortest route to destination.
 How is “cheating” defined in such circumstances?
 Do people have a notion of “cheating” and what is it?
 Does it matter?
 Jeffrey Butler and Luigi Guiso (with Paola Giuliano) in “Trust and Cheating” try to answer these questions by investigating them in the context of a trust game, where individuals’ subjective notions of “cheating” are elicited.
 The results of the experiments show that participants do have implicit “cheating” notions when playing the trust game and these do affect the behaviour of both sides of the exchange about whether to trust and by how much and whether to cheat and by how much.
 Interestingly, these notions differ across individuals: for some “cheating” occurs if they experience a negative return; for others only if they receive less than a half of the surplus created by trusting.
 The authors provide novel evidence that diversity across individuals in what constitutes “cheating” can be traced back to two classes of values instilled by parents: cooperative and competitive.
 While the former tend to soften the notion of “cheating”, the latter tighten it.

-Marco Pagano (with Marco Di Maggio) in “Financial Disclosure and Market Transparency with Costly Information Processing” presents a model in which some investors (”hedgers”) process information badly, while others (”speculators”) trade purely to exploit their superior ability in information processing.
-Three main conclusions can be drawn.
-First, enhancing information disclosure may not benefit hedgers, but can actually increase the advantage of speculators.
-This happens because disclosing information about fundamentals induces an externality: if speculators refrain from trading, hedgers will do the same, so depressing further asset prices.
-Second, market transparency, by making speculators’ trades more visible to hedgers, may reinforce this mechanism.
-Third, as a consequence of previous results, asset sellers will in general oppose both the disclosure of information and trading transparency, leading to social inefficiencies.
-Regulation is thus warranted.
+Marco Pagano (with Marco Di Maggio) in “Financial Disclosure and Market Transparency with Costly Information Processing” analyzes whether the disclosure of information and the transparency of security markets can be detrimental to issuers.
+To this aim they set up a model where processing information is costly and not everyone is equally good at it.
+In particular, some investors (”hedgers”) process information badly, while others (”speculators”) trade purely to exploit their superior ability in information processing.
+The authors show that, in this context, enhancing information disclosure about fundamentals induces an externality: if speculators refrain from trading, hedgers will do the same, so further depressing asset prices; market transparency, by making speculators’ trades more visible to hedgers, may reinforce this mechanism.
+As a consequence asset issuers will tend to oppose both the disclosure of information and trading transparency.
+This may lead to socially inefficient outcomes and regulation is warranted.
 In particular, the paper shows that if a large fraction of market participants are speculators and hedgers have low processing costs, forbidding hedgers’ access to the market may dominate mandatory disclosure.